sirtaylor88/e-commerce-app/README.md

 # e-commerce-app
-Ecommerce app using Django, Rest API and ElasticSearch
+Ecommerce app using Django, Rest API, Docker and ElasticSearch